Nursing Safety Huddle: 5 Best Practices for Facilities

 • Announcements (2 min)

-For example, some units wait an hour after the start of a shift to allow their nurses to complete hand-offs, make initial rounds, and get acclimated to the patients that will be discussed during the team huddle.
-Nurse scheduling is different on each unit, so it’s important to consider your unit’s unique workflow when designating a set time for your daily huddles.
+For example, some units wait an hour after the start of a shift to allow their nurses to complete hand-offs, make initial rounds, and get acclimated to the patients who will be discussed during the team huddle.
+Nurse scheduling is different for each unit, so it’s important to consider your unit’s unique workflow when designating a set time for your daily huddles.

 4. Document and Track Action Items